Autumn Budget 2025: Key points for business energy and net zero

 What’s been announced:

-The government will end the Energy Company Obligation and will fund 75% of the domestic Renewables Obligation (RO) cost through general taxation for three years.
-Combined, these changes will remove around £150 a year from average household bills from April 2026.
+The government will end the Energy Company Obligation and will move 75% of the domestic Renewables Obligation cost into general taxation for three years.
+Together, these changes are designed to remove around £150 a year from the average household energy bill from April 2026.

 Why this is happening: